 DUPIXENT is an injectable medicine that is administered by subcutaneous injection and is intended for use under the guidance of a healthcare provider.
-Patients may self-inject DUPIXENT, or a caregiver may administer DUPIXENT, after training has been provided by a healthcare provider on proper subcutaneous injection technique.
+Patients may self‑inject DUPIXENT, or a caregiver may administer DUPIXENT, after training has been provided by a healthcare provider on proper subcutaneous injection technique.
 It is important to provide proper training to patients and/or caregivers on the preparation and administration of DUPIXENT prior to use according to the Instructions for Use and full Prescribing Information.
-Patients should read the Instructions for Use prior to injecting.
+Patients and/or caregivers should read the Instructions for Use–either 200 mg or 300 mg—prior to injecting.1

-DUPIXENT is available in cartons containing 2pre-filled syringes with needle shields, and each syringe is designed to deliver 300 mg of DUPIXENT in a 2 mL solution
+DUPIXENT is available in cartons containing 2pre‑filled syringes with needle shields.
+Syringes can deliver 300 mg/2 mL or 200 mg/1.4 mL.

-Advise patients and/or caregivers to read the FDA-approved patient labeling (Patient Information and Instructions for Use) before the patient starts using DUPIXENT and each time the prescription is renewed as there may be new information they need to know.
+Advise patients and/or caregivers to read the FDA‑approved patient labeling (Patient Information and Instructions for Use ‑ 200 mg or Instructions for Use ‑ 300 mg) before the patient starts using DUPIXENT and each time the prescription is renewed as there may be new information they need to know.

 Administration Instructions: Provide proper training to patients and/or caregivers on proper subcutaneous injection technique, including aseptic technique, and the preparation and administration of DUPIXENT prior to use.